jakechen/aws_mlstack_tutorial/crispdm6-pred_batch/part1_instructions.md

 - ["Creating a Simple “Fetch & Run” AWS Batch Job"](https://aws.amazon.com/blogs/compute/creating-a-simple-fetch-and-run-aws-batch-job/)
 - ["Deep Learning on AWS Batch"](https://aws.amazon.com/blogs/compute/deep-learning-on-aws-batch/)

-## Create AMI
+## Create GPU AMI and Docker Images
+### Create GPU AMI
 First, we need to create a Amazon Machine Image (AMI) that your Docker Containers will be running on top of.
 In our case, this machine image will need to have hooks to the GPU.
 We'll link to the [excellent official guide here, so no need to say more](http://docs.aws.amazon.com/batch/latest/userguide/batch-gpu-ami.html).
+Don't terminate this instance yet!

-## Create and Register Docker Image
+### Create and Register Docker Image
+Now in the same EC2 instance above, we can also create the Docker Image that will be registered to ECS Repository.

 1. Create Dockerfile
 ```
 FROM amazonlinux